You can collect additional information from your ticket purchasers and/or ticket holders with flexible Ticket Event Questions.

 To view responses to questions, select “Include Questions Responses” in the menu at the top of each report.
 Then click Search Purchases.

 This will show question responses as additional columns in the question report.
-You can easily export the data by clicking Download as CSV in the bottom right corner of the report.
+You can easily export the data by clicking Download as CSV (or Download as Excel File) at the bottom of the report.

 The Individual Ticket Report will show responses for each individual ticket purchased.
 If a question is only asked one time per ticket purchase (and not for each individual ticket), the individual ticket report will pull the response for the overall purchase.